- Simple Report

-There are 11 studies in the database on eicosapentaenoic acid (epa); the confidence rating is 46.
+There are 12 studies in the database on eicosapentaenoic acid (epa); the research rating is 42.
 A score above 80 means the effectiveness rating for this supplement is reliable.
 A score under 80 means there is insufficient evidence to ensure a reliable effectiveness rating.
-Note, this rating is for eicosapentaenoic acid (epa) as a whole.
-There are also individual ratings for the claims below.
+Note, this research rating is for eicosapentaenoic acid (epa) as a whole; there are also individual ratings for the claims below.

 Products Containing Eicosapentaenoic Acid (EPA)